If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 To start with, you need to strengthen your use of content marketing.
 It’s only set to grow, and you need to make sure your budget and team can meet the burgeoning demand.

-You should also look at the growing platforms that are projected to dominate 2018.
+You should also look at the growing platforms that are projected to dominate in the coming years.

 Make sure you’re taking advantage of visual content, live streaming, produced video, and a massive surge in mobile traffic.